-The obliging gentleman filled my order, and as we exchanged smiles.
-Something passed between us, and I knew we weren't going to have to wait in line to score drinks the rest of the night.
+The obliging gentleman filled my order, and as we exchanged smiles something passed between us.
+I knew we weren't going to have to wait in line to score drinks the rest of the night.
 Based on the outcome, my guess was correct.

 Having since made friends with another young man — this one visiting from Dallas — the three of us raised our tequila in toast.

 "To the Houston Rodeo," I said, then threw back my drink.
 "Now let's get drunk."

 What followed was a blur of fun and excitement.

 The next clear thought I had was at 1 p.m. the following day.
 I woke up on my living room floor feeling exhausted and sick.
 I also wore my boots and shirt from the night before.

 And I noticed I now sported about 10 strands of Mardi Gras beads and a cowboy belt — none of which I had prior to my mayhem the night before.

 As I stumbled about my apartment, trying to ignore my reflection in the mirror, I knew I needed answers.
 I found my jeans near the door, my jacket close by.
 When I finally found my purse, I opened it looking for clues.
 It held my wallet and cell phones — thank God — more Mardi Gras beads, a gift certificate for dinner for two to a barbecue place and a can of beer.